Re-scheduled Date: 12th-13th May 2021

-Due to the present COVID-19 circumstances the Greenough Map Bicentenary meeting scheduled for 6th and 7th May this year will not take place but is postponed until May 2021.
+Due to the present COVID-19 circumstances the Greenough Map Bicentenary meeting scheduled for early May this year did not take place but is postponed until May 2021.

 The Geological Map of England and Wales by George Bellas Greenough (1778-1855), also known as ‘the Geological Society’s map’, was published on 1 May 1820.